 - Cross-promote your social media where you can.

 Bear in mind the time commitment

 - Managing an effective social media presence for your business will require time and dedication.
-Regular updates and timely responses are essential whichever form of social media you use - otherwise visitors won't come back.
+Regular updates and timely responses are essential - otherwise visitors won't come back.

 - For example, if someone makes a complaint on a social media site and you don't address it for a week, your reputation will be hurt.
 If you acknowledge it the same day, your stock will be raised, both in their eyes and among other readers.

 - Make sure you have the time and resources to make your social media presence lively, vibrant and up-to-date.

 - If you have staff, consider how they can help your social media marketing.
 They may be able to add character to your social media activities.
 For example, your production manager could blog about how projects are progressing.